uploadcare/file-uploader/solutions/adaptive-image/README.md

 </uc-img>
 ```

-After initiating, if JavaScript is enabled in browser, that will be transformed into:
+After initiating, if JavaScript is enabled in the browser, that will be transformed into:

 ```html
 <uc-img src="SOURCE_IMAGE_PATH">